yukai-yang/R6DS/README.md

 rstring <- rstack$pop()
 ```

-The differences between the two assignments are: - `rqueue` shares the
+The difference between the two assignments are: - `rqueue` shares the
 same memory with the used-to-be-the-last (but not ever since the pop)
 element in `rstack`, and R did not allocate memory space when creating
 `rqueue`. - `rlist`and `rstring` are variables with newly allocated